Exam board outcomes

 We’re here to help

-If you have questions, or would like to speak to someone about how this affects you, you might find it helpful to talk to the senior tutor in your school.
+If you have questions, or would like to speak to someone about how your results affect you:

 Regulations and Code of Practice